 What about the cabins?

 For the more “tourist” types, many of the campgrounds offer cabins for rent.
 The cabin are normally pretty basic with a large bed, a big futon, and a fan.
 Bathrooms is outside the cabin.
-I have stayed in one in Arkansas and they are very nice.
+I have stayed in them in Arkansas and Utah and they are very nice.
 While some would say that you could get a decent hotel room for the same price, it is not as peaceful as some of the campgrounds I have been in.

 The main benefit to using them that I see is not having to pull or drive a RV across America to camp.
 You can just come with your basic camping gear and have the cabin to sleep in.
 The cost of fuel difference between bringing the 24 foot trailer pulled by a Ford Expedition and coming in a Honda Accord makes the added cost of a cabin realistic.